Grevillea rubiginosa: Description

 Grevillea rubiginosa is an open tree or shrub which can grow up to 10 m tall in sheltered areas and 4 m in open habitats.
 Its leaves are 4.5-13.5 cm long and 0.5-5.7 cm wide with a red indumentum on the underside.
 The conflorescence is much-branched and the floral rachis has distinctive reddish hairs.
 The perianth is oblong-ovoid in shape, 10-15 mm long, 2-3 mm wide and hairy on the external surface.
 The pistil is 26.5-42.5 mm long and glabrous.
 Both the perianth and style are creamy-white.
 The fruit is a follicle 15-20 mm long and 12-15 mm wide that is smooth and in an oblique position on the pedicel.
 Flowering occurs between May and January, usually flowering later in higher altitudes.

 Taxonomy

 This species was formerly regarded as a subspecies of Grevillea exul.
 The specific epithet is derived from the Latin rubiginosis, meaning "rusty red" in reference to the red or brown hairs on the floral rachis.

 Distribution and habitat

-G. rubiginosa is endemic to the southern half of the island of New Caledonia, where it receives 900-3000mm of annual rainfall.
+Grevillea rubiginosa is endemic to the southern half of the island of New Caledonia, where it receives 900-3000 mm of annual rainfall.
 It grows from 0 to 1000 m above sea level in a variety of soil types and habitats including gravelly loam in scrub or open forest, schist and skeletal soil on rocky ridges and slopes and alluvial sand along watercourses such as streams.

+Conservation status

+Grevillea rubiginosa is listed as least concern on the IUCN Red List of Threatened Species.
+Despite its limited distribution and impacts on some subpopulations from habitat clearance from mining activities and bushfires, it is a very common species and its threats do not impact it significantly enough to warrant it as a threatened or near threatened species.
+It may be regarded as a pioneer species as it is resilient to natural disturbance.